-beginning paintings were in the Bill Alexander - Bob Ross method of
+beginning paintings were in the Bill Alexander (Bob Ross) method.
+Mountains were the main subject.

-My husband and I moved to Florida and had our own business.
-It kept us quite busy, but when there was time, I painted.
+My husband and I moved to Florida where we had our own business.
+The business kept us quite busy, but when there was time, I painted.

 The flora and fauna of Florida put me in awe.
 The pelicans and all the other birds and flowers amazed me.
 So they were the subject of my paintings.